b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/introduction/introduction_v1_25062025.md

 [12] Bhagavata Purana - Wikiwand https://www.wikiwand.com/en/articles/Bhagavat_Purana

-.
-Its earliest forms centered on the worship of Vāsudeva-Krishna in the Mathura region, marking a departure from the ritual-centric, elitist practices of Vedic religion and Brahmanism[2][9][11].
+"Its earliest forms centered on the worship of Vāsudeva-Krishna in the Mathura region, marking a departure from the ritual-centric, elitist practices of Vedic religion and Brahmanism[2][9][11]."
 This is incorrect.
-The Jaina and Vaishnava tradition, in particular, have deep and shared deity substratum that are shared.
-Balaram, etc.
+The Jaina and Vaishnava tradition, in particular, have deep and shared deity substratum: Balaram, etc.

 ### Shared Deity Substratum in Jaina and Vaishnava Traditions